Chart Color Schemes

 Koongal features high concentrations of group households, with a fairly typical median household size

-Family households constitute 66.9% of all households, consisting of 26.5% couples with children, 23.8% couples without children, and 15.7% single parent families.
-Non-family households make up the remaining 33.1%, with lone person households at 27.9% and group households comprising 4.6% of the total.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Family households constitute 66.9% of all households, including 26.5% couples with children, 23.8% couples without children, and 15.7% single parent families.
+Non-family households account for the remaining 33.1%, comprising 27.9% lone person households and 4.6% group households.
+The median household size is 2.5 people, which aligns with the Regional Queensland average.

 Frequently Asked Questions - Households